-Since 2020, I have been working at Electronic Arts (EA), leading UX research for the EA app on Windows.
-The EA app is a desktop application, currently in beta, that video game players can use to discover and manage games or connect with their friends on PC.
+Since 2020, I have been working at Electronic Arts (EA), leading UX research for an e-commerce desktop platform that players can use to buy games, discover content, or connect with their friends on PC.

-I can’t cover any specific studies here, but if you want to learn more about my work, feel free to get in touch.
+I can’t cover any specific studies here, but if you want to learn more about my research work at EA, feel free to get in touch.